sonamittal/sonamittal.github.io/README.md

 I am a MERN Stack developer and UI/UX designer.

-👨‍💻 All of my projects are available at https://peerlist.io/sonamittal
+👨‍💻 All of my projects are available here: https://peerlist.io/sonamittal

 📫 How to reach me: sonamittal285@gmail.com